mfem/web/src/basis-functions.md

 subintervals of equal length, $x_{i \in {0,...,n}} = i/n$.

-- `ClosedGL`: closed and nodal basis; the basis of order $n$ interpolates the endpoints plus the midpoints of the subintervals in-between all the quadrature points of the Gauss-Legendre quadrature rule with $n$ points.
+- `ClosedGL`: closed and nodal basis; the basis of order $n$ interpolates the
+$[0,1]$ interval endpoints plus the midpoints of the subintervals in-between all the quadrature points of the Gauss-Legendre quadrature rule with $n$ points.

 - `Positive`: closed basis; the basis of order $n$ is simply the Bernstein polynomial basis of degree $n$ and only interpolates the $[0,1]$ interval endpoints, $b_{i \in {0,...,n}}(x) = {n \choose i} x^{i}(1-x)^{n-i}$.

+The [Poly_1D::Basis](Poly_1D::Basis) class includes member functions capable of evaluating all of the aforementioned bases, as well as their first and second derivatives, at an arbitrary point in the $[0,1]$ interval.
+In addition, the enclosing [Poly_1D](Poly_1D) class includes facilities to compute real, univariate polynomials forming hierarchical bases, including monomials, Chebyshev, and Legendre polynomials.

 ## Finite Element Collections and Elements of Different Types